 Learn more about the Getty Villa.

 4. Griffith Observatory

-Visitors often take the trip up to Griffith Observatory for the best views of Los Angeles and the Hollywood Sign.
+Visitors take the trip up to Griffith Observatory for the best views of Los Angeles and the Hollywood Sign.
 However, this FREE Observatory has so much more to offer, and is one of the best museums in Los Angeles.
-Where else can touch a real piece of the moon brought back by Apollo 14 astronauts, or see a meteorite from Mars?
+Where else can you touch a piece of the moon brought back by Apollo 14 astronauts, or see a meteorite from Mars?

 Step inside the stunning art deco interior of the Griffith Observatory, to see two floors of astronomy exhibits, and a free giant telescope with a close-up view of the sun (a fee is required for the planetarium shows).

 Learn more about the Griffith Observatory.